60 Second Lemon Law Assessment™

 Does Michigan’s lemon law apply to used cars?

 Michigan’s Lemon Law can apply to used cars that are still covered by the manufacturer’s express warranty at the time of purchase.
-The defect must be reported within one year of the vehicle’s original delivery to the first owner.
+The defect must be reported within one year of the vehicle’s original delivery to the first owner or the term of the warranty, whichever is earlier.
 If your used car no longer has the original warranty, the federal Magnuson-Moss Warranty Act may still provide protection if any written warranty was in effect.

 What is the Magnuson-Moss Warranty Act, and how does it help used car buyers?

 The Magnuson-Moss Warranty Act is a federal law that protects consumers who purchase any product, including vehicles, that comes with a written warranty.
 Unlike Michigan’s state lemon law, the federal act has no mileage or age restrictions and covers both new and used vehicles.
-If the manufacturer fails to repair a warrantied defect after a reasonable number of attempts, you may be entitled to compensation, and the manufacturer must pay your attorney fees if you win.
+If the manufacturer fails to repair a warrantied defect after a reasonable number of attempts, you may be entitled to compensation, and the manufacturer may be required to pay your attorney fees if you win.

 Are certified pre-owned (CPO) vehicles covered under lemon law?